 Posting must conform with the campus policy on "Posting Promotional Material on Campus" which can be found in the Student Handbook.
-Organizations from outside Residence Life and Housing must obtain approval from the Assistant Vice President of Residence Life and Housing for distribution of promotional material in residential facilities.
+Organizations from outside Residence Life and Housing may request approval for posting promotional materials in residential facilities by emailing reslife@oswego.edu.
 Posting of the material is the sole responsibility of the hall/community director and staff.